 When a turkey is facing your direction aiming at it is never a good idea.
 This is because when the turkey is in this position it has its eyes honed on you.
 Wait for the turkey to turn its head and aim four inches below the base of the neck.
 A shot to this location will result in a broken back and damaged vitals.

 When you have your bow aimed at a turkey’s broadside, it is important to remember where the vitals are.
 The general rule of thumb is to aim at the final wing joint as earlier stated.
 To ensure your aim is accurate draw an imaginary vertical line in front of the bird’s legs.
 Aim at the spot where the line intersects the wing joint.
+For getting a perfect shot you can use the best bow stabilizer for accuracy.

 What broadheads to use Turkey Hunting